VMan-2002/FNF-VMan-Engine/README.md

 linc_luajit
 flxanimate
 away3d
+hxwebp
 ```
 So for each of those type `haxelib install [library]` so shit like `haxelib install polymod 1.5.2`
+If they're already installed, check `haxelib list` to see which version is active.
+Use `haxelib set [library] [version]` to change an active version.

-Make sure you have version 1.5.2 of Polymod `haxelib install polymod 1.5.2`
+Make sure you have the right versions!!!

 You'll also need to install a couple things that involve Gits.
 To do this, you need to do a few things first.
 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.